 It’s the most wonderful time of the year.
 You know what that means?
 The Elf on the Shelf has probably landed at your home.
-Our elf first made an appearance in 2008, but things have changed a lot in those 8 years.
+Our elf first made an appearance in 2008, but things have changed a lot in the past almost 10 years.
 Here’s how we’ve kept the Elf on the Shelf tradition going in our family with older kids.

 My kids have had Peter the Elf since he first came November 30, 2008.
 Yep, we were early in the Elf on the Shelf craze.
 I bought the book and elf at a boutique in Savannah, Georgia on a girls’ trip.
 My kids were 7 and 3.

 I loved the concept as a tool to encourage my kiddos to behave or Peter would have to report their antics to Santa.
 Nope, I didn’t find the elf creepy because my kids were loving the scavenger hunt for the elf each day.
 And there was no pressure to have an over-performing elf who staged elaborate scenes each day.

 My how times have changed in 9 years!
 Everywhere you look, there are creative elf ideas.
 The makers of Elf on the Shelf came out with Claus Couture (elf clothes and accessories), Elf Pets, a Scout Elves ideas app, and even a guide called Scout Elves at Play (which IMO is way overpriced at $25).

 Honestly, I’m kind of surprised the fascination with the elf on the shelf has lasted this long with my kids, but it’s a holiday tradition that my 12 year old especially looks forward to.
 So much so that he writes notes to Peter asking him to come early and also stop by for my son’s birthday.

 My teen joins in on the fun and plays along.
 So we continue with the Elf on the Shelf and see it as a challenge, not a burden to still follow this tradition.